zhiyi7/fastify-app/README.md

 ### Logging enabled

 By default, the server will log the request and response to console.
-This behavior can be disabled by setting the `fastify.disableRequestLogging` to `true`, or by setting the `fastify.logger`.
+This behavior can be disabled by setting the `fastify.disableRequestLogging` to `true`.
 All the settings under the `fastify` key will be passed to the `fastify` construct function.

 ### Log request body and headers